lucaoldenbeuving/lucaoldenbeuving/README.md

 - 👀 I’m interested in DATA SCIENCE
 - 🌱 I’m currently learning DATA SCIENCE
 - 💞️ I’m looking to collaborate on DATA SCIENCE
-- 📫 How to reach me please dont
+- 📫 How to reach me: jesse

-mitchel wouters.

 <!---
 lucaoldenbeuving/lucaoldenbeuving is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.